tryscer/flock/Book/Flock-Music.md

 *(good-NESS grAI-cious! greAT balls of FI-er!)*

-An huge cheer rolls over us, carrying us with it.
+An huge cheer rolls over us.
 The crowd is enormous; its ends are infinite.
 Heath hammers on the piano like a madman.
 ​	"Who is this guy?" says someone next to us.
 ​	"Heath Walker Caine," says someone next to them.
 It turns out to be the male Jones, who winks at us as he says, "Hey, dare to dance?"
 ​	Once it is discovered we're in the know, people have a lot of questions for us: